JSorngard/zalgo_codec/codec/README.md

 ```

 The cursed character at the bottom of this section is the standard "Lorem ipsum"
-encoded with the encoding function in this crate.
+encoded with the encoding function in this crate,
+with a capital E added in front to make the result easily copyable.

 <br>
 <br>